 - Ask them to think about a time when a teacher was really helpful at school.
 What worked well?
 What did they find useful, or not?

 - If they’re worried about people at school finding out, suggest your teen talk to their teacher at a time they know is private, like after class.
 They should also let the teacher know that they’re worried and ask the teacher to keep things private.

 - Chat to your teenager about other adults in their life that they trust.
 Maybe they would prefer to talk to them about their bullying experience before approaching the school.

 It can be confusing for parents and young people to know how to approach their school about a bullying issue.
 There are lots of different things to try, but the most important thing is that your teens know that they can trust you, and that you’ll be there to support them, no matter what’s going on at school.

 Did you find what you needed?

-- Yes - Talk to a ReachOut Parents coach and make an action plan
+- Yes - Talk to ReachOut Parents One-on-One Support and make an action plan

 - No - Join the discussion about teachers as a form of support for bullying on the forums